 My current projects explore novel healthcare technologies, AI interaction with patients and providers, and ubiquitous computing in healthcare.

-My previous projects investigate technologies to help older adults address privacy and security threats.
-I explore how new methods can increase the availability of social support to older adults and enhance learning in addressing online safety challenges.
+My previous projects investigated technologies to help older adults address privacy and security threats.
+I explored how new methods can increase the availability of social support to older adults and enhance learning in addressing online safety challenges.

 1. Supporting Older Adults with Social and Expert Helpers

 We evaluated a support application to help older adults to address mobile phishing attacks, whether the help should receive from social (family and friends) or a volunteer.

 The support application allows seekers to take a screenshot of a mobile situation, draw and write on the screenshot, and send the helpers.
 Then, the helpers can respond to the seeker and write explanations on how to address the situation.

 2. Proactive Support for Older Adults in Mobile Safety

 Predicting supportable moments to support mobile security and privacy situation is a challenging problem.
 When help is not necessary, it may interrupt the user, and without help, the user is left struggling with the problem alone.
 We used models (linear mixed-effects, random forest, XGBoost) to predict the willingness to receive support with measures of mobile situation, user characteristics, and user interaction.